Monisha-krishna/Monisha-krishna/README.md

 🌱 I’m currently learning:
 - Advance design patterns , Playright, Selenium
 - AI-integrated QA systems and test case optimization
-- Automation testing with Selenium & API testing using Postman
+- Automation testing with Selenium

 🤝 I’m looking to collaborate on
 - Test automation initiatives using Selenium, Cypress, or Playwright to build my scripting and framework design skills